NVIDIA-AI-IOT/remembr/examples/nova_carter_demo/README.md

-# ReMEmBr Nova Carter Demo
+# ReMEmbR Nova Carter Demo

-This directory contains the code and instructions to run ReMEmBr on a real Nova Carter robot using Isaac ROS.
+This directory contains the code and instructions to run ReMEmbR on a real Nova Carter robot using Isaac ROS.

 ## Table of Contents